adrhill/SparseConnectivityTracer.jl/docs/src/user/limitations.md

     pattern1 = jacobian_sparsity(f, [1, 2], TracerSparsityDetector())
     ```

-    While this sparsity pattern is correct at the time of sparsity pattern detection,
+    While this sparsity pattern is correct at the time of detection,
     it can be invalidated by mutating the array `A_cache`:

     ```@repl stateful2